Why You Shouldn't Use a Washcloth to Wash Your Face

 The Essential Information

 So, how should you wash your face?
-To reduce the chance of acne mechanica, always use bare hands and a gentle cleanser.
+To reduce the chance of acne mechanica, always use only your bare hands and a gentle facial cleanser.
 And even then, remember to stay gentle.

 Tip: When drying your skin, gently pat dry with a towel.
 Don't rub.
 This will also help you avoid irritation.

-People with acne often wrongly believe that aggressively washing or scrubbing the skin will help to improve their acne, but the opposite is actually true.
+People with acne often assume that aggressively washing or scrubbing their skin will improve their acne, but the opposite is true.
 Acne-prone skin prefers to remain as untouched as possible, and staying gentle is best.
-Almost any cleanser you use will be more than powerful enough to remove surface oil, dirt, and pollution from your skin, and that is all that is needed.
+Almost any cleanser you use will be powerful enough to remove surface oil, dirt, and pollution from your skin without any extra assistance from a washcloth.

 Washcloths physically irritate the skin.
 This physical irritation is not necessary to clean the skin, and can lead to acne mechanica.
 Therefore, don't use a washcloth when washing acne-prone areas of your skin.